os-toolkit/ol-openspace/README.md

-## H2 OpenLayers 2 WMS Layer with Ordnance Survey's OpenSpace Map Tile Service
+## OpenLayers 2 WMS Layer with Ordnance Survey's OpenSpace Map Tile Service

 ![Ordnance Survey's OpenSpace Map Tiles](https://github.com/os-toolkit/ol-openspace/blob/master/assets/imgs/openspace-screenshot.png "Ordnance Survey's OpenSpace Map Tiles")

-### Instructions &amp; Options
+### Setup Instructions &amp; Options

-We've made this as painless as possible for you, so you can get on with your website.
+We've tried to make this as painless as possible for you, so you can get on with your other website duties.

-###### Requirements
+#### Requirements

 1. An API key (yes, it's a pain but you need one)
-2. OpenLayers 2 - we use `2.13.1` for our demo
+2. OpenLayers 2 - we use `v2.13.1` for our demo
 3. Our custom OpenLayers WMS Layer (`OpenLayers.Layer.OpenSpace`), see `assets/js/openspace.js`

 Viewing our `demo.html` page is the best way to learn how to implement the OpenSpace map tile service into your website.
 But for clarity, we'll break it down for you below.

-##### Retain an API key
+#### Retain an API key

-Before you continue.
-Please [apply for an API key](https://openspaceregister.ordnancesurvey.co.uk/osmapapi/register.do) if you haven't done so already.
+Before you continue, please [apply for an API key](https://openspaceregister.ordnancesurvey.co.uk/osmapapi/register.do) if you haven't done so already.
 Once you've received your API key you can proceed to the next section.

-##### Include CSS
+#### Include CSS

 Include our stylesheet (`assets/css/style.css`).
 The CSS is relatively basic, it provides a map wrapper and inside of that the map element.
 It applies a width and height to the map, which ensures the map displays correctly.